Ever wondered how to paint furniture like a pro? With the right tools and prep work, painting furniture with professional results is a breeze!

 Buy more paint than you think you will need.

 Paint jumps up in amount and cost pretty quickly.
-You’ve got little sample pot sizes then you jump to a quart and after that a gallon which is basically FOUR quarts.
+You’ve got little sample pot then you jump to a quart and after that a gallon.
 And the price from one to the next can be drastically different.
 But I promise it will save you hassle in the long run if you purchase more paint for the project than you think you will need.
 For starters it always takes more coats than you think it will.
 And just ask any paint mixer… if you have a quart mixed up now and a quart mixed up a few days later, they might not perfectly match.

 And it’s always good to hang on to some left over paint to use for touch ups.
 Inevitably there’s going to be a scratch or a chip that needs to be dealt with and having the paint on hand to fix it means you can keep it looking nice for years.